jfcote87/esign/README.md

 [![GoDoc](https://godoc.org/github.com/jfcote87/esign?status.svg)](https://godoc.org/github.com/jfcote87/esign)

 esign provides Go packages for interacting with DocuSign's eSignature RestApi and has been created using the lastest published swagger definition.

+Definitions for call payloads and return values are found in the v2/model/model.go file.
+Docusign has split the API into major categories, and each category has a corresponding package in the v2 directory.
+When the v2.1 Swagger/OpenAPI definition, a v2.1 directory will be added with packages for each category and a model package.

 The package requires Go 1.7 or above and has been tested with Go 1.9-1.12.